Skip to content

 Parameter Description

-Total sperm count Total number of sperm in the entire ejaculate
+Total sperm count All sperm in the entire ejaculate

 Preparation for a Sperm Count Test

-• Abstain from ejaculation for at least 2–7 days beforehand.
+• Abstain from ejaculation for 2–7 days before testing.

-• Repeat testing may be recommended to confirm results, as sperm count can fluctuate over time.
+• Repeat testing may be advised since sperm count fluctuates over time.

 What Is the Normal Sperm Count Range?

-• Normal sperm count: 15 million sperm per milliliter or higher
+• Normal sperm count: 15 million sperm/mL or higher

-• Normal total sperm count per sample: 39 million or more per ejaculation
+• Normal total sperm count per ejaculate: 39 million sperm or more

-Normal 15 million or more Good chance of natural conception
+Normal ≥ 15 million Good chance of natural conception

-Severe oligozoospermia Less than 5 million Very low chance of natural conception; may require intervention
+Severe oligozoospermia < 5 million Low chance of natural conception

 What Causes Low Sperm Count?

-Low sperm count (oligozoospermia) results from a combination of lifestyle, medical, and environmental factors.
-Below is a breakdown of the main categories and examples:
+Low sperm count (oligozoospermia) results from a mixture of lifestyle, environmental, and medical factors.
+Below are common contributors:

 Lifestyle Factors

-• Smoking: Harms sperm DNA and reduces sperm production.
+• Smoking: Harms sperm DNA and impairs production.

-• Heavy alcohol use: Suppresses testosterone and can decrease sperm output.
+• Heavy Alcohol Use: Suppresses testosterone and disrupts sperm generation.

-• Illicit drugs: Substances such as marijuana, cocaine, and anabolic steroids lower sperm count and quality (PubMed).
+• Illicit Drugs: Marijuana, cocaine, and anabolic steroids decrease sperm count and quality (PubMed).

-• Chronic stress: Stress-related hormones interfere with reproductive hormones and sperm production.
+• Chronic Stress: Elevated stress hormones interfere with testosterone and sperm creation.

 Environmental Factors

-• Toxins and chemicals: Pesticides, heavy metals (lead, mercury), and industrial chemicals can disrupt sperm production (PubMed).
+• Toxins and Chemicals: Pesticides, heavy metals (lead, mercury), and some industrial compounds disrupt sperm development (PubMed).

-• Radiation or X-rays: Targeted or high-dose exposures can damage reproductive tissue.
+• Radiation or X-rays: High exposures can harm sperm-producing tissues.

-• Varicocele: Enlarged veins in the scrotum increase local temperature, hindering sperm quality.
+• Varicocele: Enlarged scrotal veins increase heat and hinder sperm creation.

-• Genetic issues: Certain chromosomal abnormalities can result in poor or absent sperm production.
+• Genetic Issues: Certain chromosomal abnormalities reduce sperm production.

-• Cancer & treatments: Chemotherapy and radiation may cause temporary or permanent infertility.
+• Cancer & Treatments: Chemotherapy or radiation sometimes cause temporary or permanent infertility.

-Scenario Example: A male in his mid-30s who works with industrial chemicals, smokes, and is overweight presents with fertility concerns to his doctor.
-A semen analysis reveals a low sperm count, and his risk factors are identified as contributors.
+Scenario Example: A man in his mid-30s who smokes, works with industrial chemicals, and is overweight is diagnosed with a low sperm count after a fertility assessment.
+His lifestyle and workplace exposures are identified as major contributors.

 What Are the Symptoms of Low Sperm Count?

-• Difficulty achieving pregnancy after 12 months of regular, unprotected intercourse.
+• Inability for a partner to become pregnant after 12 months of unprotected intercourse.

-• Pain, swelling, or a lump in the testicle region (may signal varicocele or infection).
+• Pain, swelling, or lumps in the testicles (potential signs of varicocele or infection).

-• Reduced facial or body hair, suggesting possible hormonal imbalances.
+• Reduced facial or body hair (possible hormonal disorder).

 When to See a Doctor

-• If you and your partner have been unable to conceive after a year of regular unprotected sex.
+• If you and your partner haven’t conceived after 1 year of regular, unprotected sex.

-• If you have a history of testicular, prostate, or sexual problems.
+• If you have a history of testicular, prostate, or sexual health issues.

-• If you experience pain, discomfort, or notice lumps in your testicular area.
+• If you notice pain, discomfort, or lumps in the scrotum or testicles.

 How Can You Increase or Improve Sperm Count?